Diary of a father - 2009

 This month saw the school holidays bringing mother and son together all day!
 It also saw a trip to watch Grimsby's first match of the season while the girls shopped.
 There was a trip to a farm and back to some favourite haunts in Lytham.
 And we went down some caves in the Forest of Dean; an old ochre mine.

 It seems incredible that we've been here five years.
-More incredible is our freezer, I have had it over twenty years now!
-Donated by my grandad as a fridge it shows a little rust.
+More incredible is our freezer, I have had it over twenty years now and I guess my granddad had it before me!
+It is showing a little rust now.
 It compares well with our fridge, also a secondhand donation and more modern, that is not lasting as well.
-Despite both working we going to get a new ones on the basis that new devices will be more economic and green (sometimes literally!).
+Despite both working we going to get a new replacemnt on the basis that modern fridge-freezer will be more economic to keep and greener (sometimes literally!).
 At least the old ones are properly dealt with now.

 I have also found somewhere to donate two old bicycles rather than scrap them, at last.